ykcsoftwarer/ykcsoftwarer/README.md

 <div>
 <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" align="right" width="500">
 </br>
-- 👋 Hi, I’m @ykcsoftwarer mechanic engineer but I find myself in software.
+- 👋 Hi, I’m @ykcsoftwarer law and mechanic engineer but I find myself in software.
 </br>
 🎆 Exploring routes to new visions and be a part of the new visions.
 </br>
-🧐 A new age enthusiast.
+🧐 A new ages enthusiast.
 </br>
 - 👀 I’m interested in ...
 - </br>